Hadi2468/cad_perimeter_product/readme.md

 \
 \
 **-   perimeter_cycles.py**\
+Compute perimeter product for entered line segments.
 Find all unique sub-cycles that have no overlap (80%) with other big cycles using 'find_unique_cycles()' and 'approximate_subset()' functions.
 Then calculate the perimeter of each cycle, the product of all perimeters, and round with the precision of 6 for float numbers using 'calculate_perimeters()' function.

 Input parameters:
   1) The graph of G: graph of cycles, nodes, and edges